Computational Technologies for Fashion Recommendation: A Survey: Personalized Fashion Recommendation

 \subsection{General Methods}

-Collaborative filtering is still the mainstream idea for achieving personalized fashion recommendation.
+Collaborative filtering is still the mainstream framework for PFR.
 Bayesian Personalized Ranking (BPR)~\cite{rendle2012bpr} is an algorithm that aims to optimize the personalized ranking based on the implicit feedback (viewing, purchasing, etc.) of users with the system.
 Combined with the most basic matrix factorization (MF) model~\cite{koren2015advances}, MF-BPR has been a benchmark personalized recommendation algorithm, being simple, easily applicable but effective in many recommendation scenarios.
 Specifically, MF models the probability of user-item interaction with the dot-product operation based on the user and item representation as follows~\cite{koren2015advances}:

 where $\alpha$ is the global bias, $\beta_u$ and $\beta_i$ are the bias specifically for $u$ and $i$. $\boldsymbol{e}_u$ and $\boldsymbol{e}_i$ are embeddings of the user $u$ and item $i$ respectively.
 The model is trained by the BPR algorithm in a pairwise ranking manner as: